the stack layout in action in my AwesomeWM environment

 p.geometries[c] = g

-Now, we have to limit the screen to showing the two windows and insuring the stacking is occuring on the right side.
+Now, to limit the screen to showing the two windows and ensuring the stacking happens on the right side.

 if #cls == 1 then